zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/MobileApplicationBuilder.md

 ### ServerNavigation(`System.Boolean`)
-If set to true, the application will not use ajax to load remote views.
+If set to true, the application will not use AJAX to load remote views.

 #### Parameters